 - Three different skins; Modern, Classic and Arctic

-- Free version only lets you add two email accounts
+- The free version only lets you add two email accounts

-- Cold boot takes a lot of time
+- A cold boot takes a lot of time

 If you’re struggling to keep up with your emails then Zimbra is another handy option.
 What makes it standout from eM Client is its tab interface which makes it easier to jump to the required features it offers.
 Besides email accounts, Zimbra also allows you to keep a tab on your social media accounts including Facebook and Twitter.
 The interface may look outdated compared to today’s standards, but the application does a great job of managing your inbox and works great with services like Gmail, Yahoo and Microsoft exchange out of the box.

 - Allows you to read an email from POP or IMAP accounts including AOL and Outlook